 In May 2024, Jen participated in a panel discussion with Richard Peabody, the founder of Gargoyle Magazine and Paycock Press; Hannah Grieco of Alan Squire Publishing; and Michael Landweber, a former editor at the Potomac Review, at the 2024 Washington Writers Conference.
 They had a frank dialogue about the ins and outs of publishing.

-Jennifer Harris is the founder and executive director of JackLeg Press and the author of the novel "Pink" (Harrington Park Press, 2007; Bold Stroke Books, 2008).
-Her writing has been featured in publications such as Gargoyle Magazine, New York Quarterly, Art Times, HLLQ, Fish Stories Collective, and the anthology Power Lines (Tía Chucha Press).
+Jennifer Harris is the founder and executive director of JackLeg Press and the author of the novel Pink (Harrington Park Press, 2007; Bold Stroke Books, 2008).
+Her latest work, a creative essay titled "One Hundred and Forty-One Miles," is slated for publication and will be announced in November.
+She recently published another essay, "Why I Am Not a Buddhist Monk," in Gargoyle Magazine.
+Other select publications include New York Quarterly, Art Times, HLLQ, Fish Stories Collective, and the anthology Powerlines (Tía Chucha Press).

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.